 Many of our accountancy professors have ties to high-profile firms and agencies.
 They work hard to provide students with unprecedented access to executives, government officials and internships.
 The students, in turn, get unusual hands-on experience, such as the opportunity to study the stock market in a classroom that looks like a Wall Street trading venue.
-Accountancy at GW’s School of Business has its own undergraduate degree: Bachelor of Accountancy.
+Undergraduate students in the School of Business can earn a Bachelor of Science degree with a major in Accountancy, or a Bachelor of Science in Business with a concentration in Accountancy.
+Non-business students can pursue a minor in Accounting.

 Related Majors, Minors, and Concentrations